 Hákarl taste and smell are not for everyone and for those who are not Icelanders, it may not seem tasty at all.
 Experts know when the fermentation process is done basically when the ammonia smell appears.
 That might give you a clue on how the taste might be.
 The fishy taste is very strong and the ammonium is also noticeable.
 Hakarl taste is somewhat bitter and tart.
 It is hard to describe, but you should definitely try it.
 You’ll love it or hate it, just like the dilemma with Great Britain's HP sauce on its debut.
 Look at how many people love it now!
 You would definitely regret it if you miss the opportunity to try such a traditional Icelandic cuisine dish.
 If it gets hard to get through, I recommend you combining it with Brennivin, a traditional Iceland alcoholic drink!

 One of the theories says that the Hakarl became the traditional Icelandic food by accident.
 At first, the sharks were fished for other reasons.
 Mainly to obtain the skin and the liver oil used for lamps.
 The remainings of the sharks were buried in the ground.
-The story says, that the hunger made one of the Icelanders try his luck, and dug out the fermented shark’s meat.
-It turned out that the harmful for human ingredients had already decomposed and the meat was no longer poisonous.
-Quite a risky experiment I would say, but as we can see it paid off.
+The story says, that the hunger made one of the Icelanders try his luck, and dig out the fermented shark’s meat.
+It turned out that the ingredients that were harmful to humans had already decomposed and the meat was no longer poisonous.
+Quite a risky experiment, I would say, but as we can see, it paid off.

 Where to get Hakarl in Iceland?

-Hakarl is easily accessible all around Iceland, if you will be renting a camper then you can make a hakarl tour! if you happen to like it, of course.
+Hakarl is easily accessible all around Iceland, if you are renting a camper then you can make a hakarl tour! if you happen to like it, of course.
 You can get it in any supermarket.
-Even some souvenirs shops sell it.
+Even some souvenir shops sell it.
 Some of the hotels offer it for their guests’ tasting.
-We do recommend to try it in one of our restaurants to have the best possible version of it.
+We do recommend trying it in one of our restaurants to have the best possible version of it.
 It cannot be compared to those sold massively in supermarkets, even if those are still very tasty.